chenzhengchen200821109/ftrace-1/README.md

 # ftrace

 For details on how to make linux manpages, see man 7 man.

+Makefile is basic example of make template